Skip to main content

 Technical Insights of Proxy-model

 Compared to MPC-model, proxy-model offers an alternative approach where the attestor serves as a proxy between the client and the server. eventually the client (prover) runs a ZK protocol with the attestor (verifier) for the proving the authenticity in a zero-knowledge way towards the TLS session data.
-Note in the MPC-TLS, the attestor is acutally an external entity without sending or receiving any TLS traffics.
+Note in the MPC-model, the attestor is acutally an external entity without sending or receiving any TLS traffics.

 avatar